 The EOI has been enhanced with additional phonics items to complement the existing items on phonological awareness and phonics.
 The enhanced assessment provides teachers with more data about students’ phonics knowledge which can be used to identify students who need support in the decoding aspect of reading early, before reading problems become entrenched.
 The assessment also provides data about students’ broader literacy development.

-The enhanced EOI implementation and supports page provides further information, including updates to the Literacy Teaching Toolkit and new virtual professional learning available for Grade 1 teachers in Term 1, 2024.
+The enhanced EOI implementation and supports page provides further information, including updates to the Literacy Teaching Toolkit and new virtual professional learning that is available for Grade 1 teachers in Term 1, 2024.

 The EOI is accessed on the Insight Assessment Platform.